sunoru/julia-mirror/README.md

 │── packages
 │   ├── RandomNumbers  # Packages (named without `.jl`)
-│   │   ├── General  # Folder with a name where the package is registered │   │   │   ├── RandomNumbers-v0.1.1.tar.gz         # Zip files for releases
+│   │   ├── General  # Folder with a name where the package is registered │   │   │   ├── RandomNumbers                       # Symbolic link to the package folder in the registry.
+│   │   │   ├── RandomNumbers-v0.1.1.tar.gz         # Zip files for releases
 │   │   │   ├── RandomNumbers-v0.1.1.tar.gz.sha256  # Checksum
 │   │   │   ├── RandomNumbers-v0.1.1.git            # Git info for depth of 1 (a shallow clone).
 Deprecated.